lholmquist/old_presentations/devnexus/notes.markdown

 ## slide 31 - Controller - Paging
 By defualt contoller uses the weblinking specification for paging

-we use offset and limit for our page starting and how many things to return
+we use offset and limit for our page starting and how many things to return.  setting up a paging can be hard,  controller tries to help

 ## slide 32 - Controller - Pretty error handlers